AttackOnJasper/University-notes/notes/aws/aws.md

 ## CloudWatch
 * Manages logs, metrics & alarms
+	* Can also create billing alarms under 'Alarms' -> 'Billing' and add SNS to send emails on alarms
 * By default, CloudWatch analyzes AWS resources for metrics every 5 minutes for free.
 * Provides you with data and actionable insights to monitor your applications